-Swim shorts: the blessed sweet spot between barely-there budgie smugglers and achingly uncool ‘rad man’ boardshorts.
+Swim shorts occupy the blessed sweet spot between barely-there budgie smugglers and achingly uncool ‘broski’ boardshorts.
 And it gets better.
-Not only are swim shorts the ultimate balancing act of beachwear, but they complement a wide bracket of body types – whether you’re tall, stout, short or Henry VIII himself, there’s sure to be a pair that’ll suit.
+Not only are swim shorts the ultimate balancing act of beachwear, but they complement a wide bracket of body types – whether you’re tall, stacked, short or Henry VIII himself, there’s sure to be a pair that’ll suit.

 Swim shorts weren’t always the bona fide staple, though.
-In 1860, when nude bathing was fully outlawed – Victorian sexual repression at its finest – caleçons, or pantaloons, became a popular option that presented a boxy, masculine fit.
-That said, wool was the preferred fabric, which, unshockingly, made for a poor pool-proof fabric.
+In 1860, when nude bathing was outlawed – Victorian sexual repression at its finest – caleçons, or pantaloons, became a popular option.
+That said, wool was the preferred fabric, which, unshockingly, made for a poor pool-proof choice.

-Over the years, male swimwear saw various iterations (including a unitard in the 1920s that looked like a cross between WWE and Dad’s Army), but it wasn’t until the 1960s that a shorter length was pioneered.
-From there, the seventies saw the introduction of even shorter shorts – promiscuous hippies at their finest – that quickly entailed swimwear and et voila, the concept of modern swim shorts was born.
-You can thank Calvin Klein advertising for the beach bod pressure, though.
+Over the years, male swimwear saw various full-length iterations (including a unitard in the 1920s that wouldn’t look out of place on a nineties wrestler), up until the 1960s when shorter cuts were pioneered.
+From there, the seventies saw the introduction of even shorter men’s shorts – promiscuous hippies, gotta love ’em – that quickly entailed swimwear and et voila, the concept of modern swim shorts was born.

 Speedo Printed Leisure Water Swim Shorts